foundeo/safexmlparse/README.md

 * `safexmlparse.element` - Thrown if the XML has a `!ELEMENT` defined

 The exception `message` will be generic such as `Invalid XML` or `Unsupported XML` and the `detail` of the exception will contain more technical details intended for the developer.

+## Known Issues & Limitations

+* Does not _yet_ support `CDATA` sections
+* Currently does not allow XML with `!DOCTYPE` `!ENTITY` or `!ELEMENT`, throws an Exception.
+It would be useful to have the option to simply ignore them, instead of throwing an exception.
+* Does not support `XmlRoot.dad.child` notation, instead you have to use `XmlChildren`

 References: [OWSAP XML Security CheatSheet](https://cheatsheetseries.owasp.org/cheatsheets/XML_Security_Cheat_Sheet.html)